sguox002/leetcode/leetcode-all.md

 if 'I', previous can be in range [0,j-1] this can be done by shifting all numbers >=j by 1 (shift them to j+1...i), which has the same number of permutation. (understand this to get the transfer function).
 1032, if we want to end 2, we need first change to 1043 then append 2 -> 10432
 ->>

+<<-467	Unique Substrings in Wraparound String    		35.9%	Medium
+s is infinite repeat of a-z. given a string t, find the number of unique substring of t is present in s.

+we only need to find the longest substr satisfying the adjacent different is 1 or 25. ending with different char.

+dp: ending with for unique substr. common trick to do unique problems (ending with different elements and length) ->>

 ### count number of ways